PCI Scan Disputes

 After you submit your dispute, an Alert Logic ASV Security Analyst reviews your request.
 After the engineer makes a decision, you will receive an email notification.
 At that time, you can review the dispute and add further comments.

 To review or update a submitted dispute, click the menu icon () to see the navigation menu, and then click the Validate menu item.
 Click PCI Scan Disputes.
-On the PCI Scan Dispute page, you can view existing disputes, review comments, provide updates, and communicate with the Alert Logic ASV Security Analyst.
+On the PCI Scan Disputes page, you can view existing disputes, review comments, provide updates, and communicate with the Alert Logic ASV Security Analyst.